The day(s) Michael Jordan Shut Up Jerry Stackhouse & Vernon Maxwell | 48pts in 3 quarters

 MJ never said anything in the media about Stackhouse’s comments and he didn’t respond to Stack’s teammate Vernon Maxwell who made a lot of comments to the media about not caring about MJ’s return, but when the now famous 72-10 Bulls faced off against Stackhouse and his lottery bound 76ers, MJ let his actions do all the talking.

 Jordan went off for 48 points (18-28fg) & 10 rebounds in 3 quarters.
 Stackhouse & Maxwell combined for 5 field goals & 17 points in a 27 point loss.

-In their final meeting of the season was a much different story as MJ and Stack went head to head and down to the wire in what turned out to be a 4 point victory for the Bulls.
+Their final meeting of the season was a much different story as MJ and Stack went head to head and down to the wire in what turned out to be a 4 point victory for the Bulls.
 Stack had 31 (but on 8 of 21 shooting) & 8 and MJ had 38 & 11.
 Mad Max even showed up and scored 18 points.

 The one, maybe more, positive thing I will say about Stackhouse is he was a very underrated offensive player in the first half of his career, he ranks in the top 3 most exciting dunkers in NCAA history and he has humbled himself over the years and I wish him all the luck in Brooklyn.